kw7oe/mini-db/README.md

 tutorial, we kind of diverted from following the SQLite implementation and specification.
 Hence, it's not entirely correct to call this SQLite in Rust anymore.

+The rest of the work is continue based on multiple [references](#references).
+One of the most important one is [CMU Intro to Database Systems projects][5] _(including previous years archive, since each year they have students implement different structure)_.

 Currently, it's still a single threaded database system.

 _This is by no mean an idiomatic Rust implementation as I'm learning Rust